-Guest post by Karen Creavin, Head of Wellbeing Services at Birmingham City Council and keynote speaker at recent Building Wellbeing Together Weekend.
+Guest post by Karen Creavin, Head of Wellbeing Services at Birmingham City Council and previous keynote speaker at our Building Wellbeing Together Weekend.

 In Birmingham, we’ve been working on enhancing wellbeing and tackling inequalities for a many years now.
 Particularly over the last seven years or so, we have been looking to develop a behaviour change approach that provides a positive ‘nudge’ towards a healthy lifestyle and greater wellbeing for all.

 We know that being physically active is not only good for your physical and mental health overall, but that it can prolong life and help combat a number of preventable diseases.
 The work of the Birmingham Wellbeing service, with an approach to wellbeing rooted in the Five Ways to Wellbeing, is continuing the tradition of tackling health inequalities by removing the barriers to physical activity for those in the most need.
 We don’t just provide physical activity interventions.
 We collaborate on initiatives that include opportunities to be physically active, while also offering opportunities to connect, give back, learn, and take notice as well.
 We have found that this approach helps us to reach out to new groups of people, as shown in the video below:

 We always ensure that we have clearly defined priority groups in mind, and while our services are accessible for all citizens in the city, we have designed and we deliver them in a way that reaches those who need them the most (informed by Marmot’s – proportionate universalism).
 We identify the barriers that might stop our target communities undertaking the behaviour change we are promoting, such as:

 - Social distance (not seeing people like you deliver it or participating in it)

 We try to remove or mitigate these barriers, making the required behaviour change as easy as possible for those target communities.
 We have a range of projects and our wellbeing work is growing by the day.